 FOCA advocates for fair property taxation on behalf of waterfront residential property taxpayers in Ontario.

-* NEW * For the 2016 tax year, your deadline to file a RfR will depend on the date you receive your property assessment notice.
+* Note: starting with the 2016 tax year, your deadline to file a RfR will depend on the date you receive your property assessment notice.
 The previous deadline (March 31 of each year) NO LONGER APPLIES.

 MPAC presented a 2016 Property Tax update to the FOCA Spring Seminar on March 5, 2016.
 A copy of this presentation can be made available to FOCA Members.